 You realize that in exchange for money, a title, an office, or holding down a job, you have completely lost your sense of self.

 Who are YOU right now?

 If for the sake of work you have gotten too far away from who you know yourself to be, don’t worry.
 You will never lose your opportunity to choose to be different.

 You can choose who you want to be AND have a job that makes you proud of who you are.

 You do not have to compromise what you are in order to please anyone.

 First, let’s be clear.
-You cannot really lose yourself.
+You may think the goal is finding yourself.
+But, in fact, you cannot really lose yourself.

 You may believe that you are not being the real you, but the real you is exactly who you are right now.

 You may not like all the parts and pieces of you at the moment.
 Or you may feel disconnected from the you that you have become.
 But who you are is defined by how you show up every day.

 If you have a negative relationship with the real you, it is because there is a noticeable gap between who you are and who you want to be.
 This negative space can leave you feeling imbalanced, disingenuous, and just not real.
 But do not beat up on yourself for getting to this place.